twe4ked/isityet/readme.txt

 = Is it Yet countdown application
-A simple ‘Is it yet” application with a countdown of days until the selected event.
+A simple 'Is it yet' application with a countdown of days until the selected event.

 Includes novelty sized YES or NO.